wml-frc/UDP_TransferNT/README.md

 # UDP Transfer Network

-### Built for fast passed data streams between two or more devices
+### Built for fast paced data streams between two or more devices

 #### Adding the lib
 - This is a shared library built using gradle, and can be added as a dependency.
 See https://docs.gradle.org/current/userguide/declaring_dependencies.html for details